 Making things, from books to hats, is what really makes me tick, and as KDD grew I began to explore some different kinds of manufacturing.
 In 2015 I developed my own brands of yarn for hand knitting and in 2017 launched my own knitwear line, KDD Originals, designed and made right here in Scotland.

-I’ve worked with museums and heritage organisations, sharing my expertise (e.g. Tate Modern, Shetland Amenity Trust, and Gawthorpe Textiles) and have also contributed to national and local BBC radio programmes on diverse topics such as the landscape of British knitting and the history of socks (e.g. BBC Radio 4 Woman’s Hour; BBC Radio 2 Drive Time; BBC Radio Scotland; BBC Radio Shetland; BBC Radio Lancashire).
-I’ve been an ambassador of Shetland Wool Week, my designs have featured on BBC television , and my website is archived by the British Library as part of its project to preserve national documentary heritage.
+I’ve worked with museums and heritage organisations, sharing my expertise (Tate Modern, Shetland Amenity Trust, and New Lanark) and have also contributed to BBC radio programmes on diverse topics such as the landscape of British knitting and the history of socks (BBC Radio 4 Woman’s Hour; BBC Radio 2 Simon Mayo show).
+I was the first ambassador of Shetland Wool Week, and my designs have featured on BBC television .I’ve recently published Handywoman: a new book exploring my experiences of brain injury, craft, and creativity.

-Scottish design, Scottish manufacturing
+Regional design, regional manufacturing

 An award-winning small business

 The best way to see what we are up to is by following this blog!
 You can read pieces exploring a wide range of topics in textile history and design from Kate, and enjoy recipes photography and tutorials from Tom.
 Occasionally, you may also hear from Bruce as well.
 If you’d like to receive special offers and promotions, and be the first to know about our new projects, sign up for our newsletter.
-You can also find Kate on Instagram, Twitter and Ravelry
+You can also find me on Instagram, Twitter and Ravelry.

-If you need help with a pattern, please join our Ravelry group, check the relevant discussion thread, and post a query (if you’ve not found an answer!).For all other customer service queries, contact us at firstname.lastname@example.org
+If you need help with a pattern, please pop into our Ravelry group, check the relevant discussion thread, and post a query (if you’ve not found an answer!).For all other customer service queries, contact us at firstname.lastname@example.org

 Commissions / business enquiries